open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 To enable tracing in your OpenTelemetry project configure a Tracer Bean.
 This bean will be auto wired to controllers to create and propagate spans.
 This can be seen in the `Tracer otelTracer()` method below.
 If you plan to use a trace exporter remember to also include it in this configuration class.
 In section 3 we will use an annotation to set up this configuration.

-A sample OpenTelemetry configuration using LoggingExporter is shown below:
+A sample OpenTelemetry configuration using LogExporter is shown below:

 ```java
 import org.springframework.context.annotation.Bean;